studentdotjs/javascriptAlgorithms/README.md

 1. Who is Currently Winning.
 1. Perfect Square Patch.
 1. Convert Hours into Seconds.
+1. Sum of All Even Numbers in Given Range.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)